OwnMarket/OwnBlockchain/Docs/Nodes/NodeSetup.md

 Node can be deployed in two ways:

-- Deploying on a dedicated machine using provided setup scripts (available only for Linux and requires admin permissions).
+- _Scripted deployment_: Deploying on a dedicated machine using provided setup scripts (available only for Linux and requires admin permissions).
 This deployment approach is highly recommended for validator nodes and for mission-critical client nodes in production scenarios.
-- Deploying using "xcopy approach" (available for for all three OSs and does not require admin permissions).
+- _Simple deployment_: Deploying using "xcopy approach" (available for for all three OSs and does not require admin permissions).
 This deployment approach is recommended for non-public nodes running on personal computers.

 Please refer to the corresponding section below, depending on your use case.

-## Deployment with setup scripts on Linux server
+## Scripted deployment (using setup scripts on Linux server)

 We recommend installing the node on `Ubuntu Server 18.04 LTS` operating system.